It's Elvis Presley's birthday

 It's also David Bowie's Birthday

 Born David Robert Jones this day in January 1947, David Bowie constantly reinvented himself.
-He was in turn psychedelic folkster, glam rocker, electronica pioneer, actor and, well, icon.
+He was in turn a psychedelic folkster, glam rocker, electronica pioneer, actor and, well, icon.
 Bowie's unique, compelling style shaped looks and fashions in the 1970s as decisively as Madonna would a decade or so later.
 And the opening salvo of Space Oddity remains recognisable to folk of all ages.

 Bowie sadly died of cancer on 10th January 2016 just two days after his 69th birthday and the release of his twenty-fifth studio album Blackstar.